 Furthermore, anyone who is responsible for carrying workers’ compensation as a self-employed individual needs to carry and present proof of insurance to customers if asked.
 Those who fail to take the appropriate actions could have their licenses revoked and face criminal prosecution.
 If you have a C-39 license, you need to obtain workers’ compensation insurance.

-If you’re not sure if you are required to carry workers’ compensation, contact the California Department of Industrial Relations, or a workers’ compensation attorney who can better explain your rights and responsibilities as a self-employed individual under state laws.
+If you’re not sure if you are required to carry workers’ compensation, contact the California Department of Industrial Relations, or an Anaheim workers’ compensation attorney who can better explain your rights and responsibilities as a self-employed individual under state laws.
 Since repercussions for failing to carry insurance can be costly and career-damaging, we highly recommend clarifying your responsibilities early on.

 If you do not qualify for self-insurance, you will need to use a licensed insurer who has the proper authorization to develop California workers’ compensation policies.
 You can use the California Department of Insurance site to find a broker or agent authorized to write your policy.
 You may want to secure quotes from several different agents to find the best rate for a self-employed worker.
 You can also use the State Compensation Insurance Fund website to find a policy if you have trouble locating a larger company that ensures self-employed workers.

 Although you may think of the requirement as a hassle and a drain on your monthly budget, the insurance will act as a safety net if you do suffer an injury on the job.
 If you suffer a catastrophic injury in a fall or experience some kind of debilitating illness as a result of the work you do, your insurance policy will provide the extended disability coverage you need to get back on your feet.
 The financial support can significantly help you after a serious injury on the job.